a-folino/crypto-tracker/README.md

-## Work in progress

-Making a crypto prices/stats app with React, fetching from CoinGecko API.
-Still to be styled and other stats to be added.
+Making a crypto stats/wallet app with React, fetching from CoinGecko API.

 ### npm install